The Scientists Dig It Up and Revel In It

 He adds that while’s he’s concentrating intensely on the Scientists now, he’s not shelving solo work altogether, and has a 7” single he plans to release in November to coincide with a biography about him that’s being published.
 He also plans to do selected solo shows when opportunities arise.
 (Worth additional note: Last year Salmon found time to reconnect with Tex Perkins and assorted Beasts of Bourbon alumni to cut a new album, Still Here, as The Beasts, which was released by Bang! in February.)

 Ultimately, the Scientists have been an ongoing entity once again since the tail end of 2017 and not simply a vehicle for one-off festival performances.
-While 2016 saw the release of Numero Group’s superb career-summarizing Scientists box set, A Place Called Bad – newcomers to the gospel can also consult Sub Pop’s easily found 1991 compilation CD, Absolute, which distilled the group’s essential mid ’80s output – the group has also issued new singles on both In The Red and Germany’s Bang! label, and a 12” EP of new material is due soon from In The Red.
+While 2016 saw the release of Numero Group’s superb career-summarizing Scientists box set, A Place Called Bad – newcomers to the gospel can also consult Sub Pop’s easily found 1991 compilation CD, Absolute, which distilled the group’s essential mid ’80s output – the group has also issued new singles on both In The Red and Spain’s Bang! label, and a 12” EP of new material is due soon from In The Red.
 So, do things feel different for Salmon this time around?

 “I think it’s been a matter of unearthing the unique elements of what the band was back in the day without necessarily trying to replicate ‘the day,’” he says, emphatically.
 “For the new EP, I’ve done my best to stay true to what the Scientists are while still trying to push its boundaries.
 It’s a line to walk.
 The trick, I think, is not to worry too much about ‘the formula,’ but to allow the uniqueness of the band members to show through.